-DDS defines 22 QoS policies shown in Table 1 that control the behavior of DDS applications.
+DDS defines 22 QoS policies shown in Table 2 that control the behavior of DDS applications.
 DQML models all of these DDS QoS policies, as well as the seven DDS entities (i.e., Data Reader, Data Writer, Topic, Publisher, Subscriber, Domain Participant, and Domain Participant Factory) that can have QoS policies.
 Associations between the seven entities themselves and also between the entities and the 22 QoS policies can be modeled taking into account which and how many QoS policies can be associated with any one entity as defined by DDS.
 While other entities and constructs exist in DDS none of them directly use QoS policies and are therefore not included within the scope of DQML.

 The constraints placed on QoS policies for compatibility and consistency are defined in the DDS specification.
-DQML uses the Object Constraint Language (OCL) (Warmer & Kleppe, 2003)

-implementation provided by GME to define these constraints.
-Compatibility constraints involve a single type of QoS policy (e.g., reliability QoS policy) associated with more than one type of DDS entity (e.g., data reader, data writer) whereas consistency constraints involve a single DDS entity (e.g., data reader) with more than one QoS policy (e.g., deadline and latency budget QoS policies).
+DQML uses the Object Constraint Language (OCL) (Warmer & Kleppe, 2003) (Cabot & Gogolla, 2012) implementation provided by GME to define these constraints.
+Compatibility constraints involve a single type of QoS policy (e.g., reliability QoS policy) associated with more than one type of DDS entity (e.g., data reader, data writer) whereas consistency constraints involve a single DDS entity (e.g., data reader, data writer) whereas consistency constraints involve a single DDS entity (e.g., data reader) with more than one QoS policy (e.g., deadline and latency budget QoS policies).
 Both types of constraints are included in DQML.
-The constraints are checked when explicitly prompted by the user.
-Programmatically checking these constraints greatly reduces the accidental complexity of creating valid QoS configurations.